thejohnd0e/LUTplus/README.md

 - OpenCV team for image processing capabilities
 - Gradio team for the web interface framework
 - All contributors and users of LUTplus

+## GPU Acceleration

+LUTplus now supports GPU acceleration through CuPy, which can significantly speed up image processing operations.

+### Requirements for GPU Mode:
+- NVIDIA GPU with CUDA support
+- CUDA 11.x or 12.x installed
+- CuPy library (automatically installed by `run_gpu.bat`)

+### Performance Benefits:
+GPU acceleration is most beneficial for:
+- **Large images** (4K and above)
+- **Batch processing** (processing multiple images)
+- **Complex LUT operations** (3D LUT interpolation)
+- **Multiple effects** applied simultaneously

+### How to Use:
+1. Ensure you have an NVIDIA GPU with CUDA installed
+2. Run `run_gpu.bat` instead of `run.bat`
+3. The application will automatically detect and use your GPU
+4. If GPU is unavailable, it will automatically fall back to CPU mode

+### Troubleshooting:
+- If CuPy installation fails, make sure you have the correct CUDA version installed
+- Check your GPU compatibility: CuPy requires CUDA 11.0+ or 12.0+
+- If you see "GPU support disabled" message, the application will still work in CPU mode

 ## Future Plans